naudebrandon/naudebrandon/README.md

 - 🔭 I’m currently working on improving my development skills.

-- 🌱 I’m currently learning **AI using Python, R-programming, Django, Swift and SwiftUI, MicroController programming (RPi & Arduino)**
+- 🌱 I’m currently learning **R-programming, Django, Swift and SwiftUI, MicroController programming (RPi & Arduino)**

 - 👯 I’m looking to collaborate on **any mobile or electronic projects**